 Misaimed Fandom: In recent years, Mr. Potter has started to get a number of fans who see him as a representation of a good capitalist businessman.
 This requires ignoring his criminal action later in the film, his cruelty mixed with his business tactics, and his cold disregard for anyone else at all.

 Moral Event Horizon: Mr. Potter is a hateful and greedy man throughout the whole movie, but what he does to George near the end is where he crossed the line and became immortalized as one of the most memorable and hateful villains in cinema.

 Mr. Potter Why, George ... you're worth more dead than alive.

 Narm Charm: George's unadultarated joy and relief when he realizes he's alive again.
 The endless shrieks of "Merry Christmas!!!" to every person and every building he meets should be Ham and Cheese at best, and Narm at worst.
 But in this movie, it's a cue for the Manly Tears.

-In the movie's defense we can infer that, like the rest of Pottersville, that Mary leads a dreary and unhappy life when before she may not have had much, she had what she really wanted out of life.
-And what she wanted was to be a wife and mother is not wrong in itself.
+In the movie's defense, we can infer that, like the rest of Pottersville, Mary leads a dreary and unhappy life, when before she may not have had much, she had what she really wanted out of life.
+And what she wanted was to be a wife and mother, which is not wrong in itself.

 Major Values Dissonance with Mr. Gower and young George.
-First, would George at that age be considered old enough to hold a paying job nowadays?
-Second, when Mr. Gower slaps George, drawing blood from his bad ear.... nowadays that would be a lawsuit, and probably jail time.
+First, would George at that age be legally old enough to hold a paying job nowadays?
+Second, when Mr. Gower slaps George, drawing blood from his bad ear.... in modern times, that would be a lawsuit, and probably a jail sentence.